top of page

 The good news is that we don’t have to wait until our death to practice.
 This is the process of Awakening.
 It’s the process of heart-opening and it’s the work of lifetimes.
 As we become awake or aware in our daily lives and conscious of the triggers that arise, we can start to call them what they are and soften into them; the places where our heart closes.

 When I start to make this shift life becomes a gift offering me opportunities to see where my heart is closed and how can I find peace in my body over and over again.
-And when I'm able to jump into the dance and receive these offerings without making it about judging or blaming the other for how I feel, I can love other people and let them be themselves without making their behavior wrong or worse, attacking their whole identity.
+And when I'm able to jump into the dance and receive these offerings without making it about judging or blaming the other for how I feel, I can love other people and let them be themselves without making their behavior wrong.

 Once we become clear we can take action and move from a place of love and service.
 If we are reacting and moving from a place of being triggered, we are putting more fear into the world.